wadey/node-microtime/README.md

 # node-microtime

 Date.now() will only give you accuracy in milliseconds.
 This module calls `gettimeofday(2)` to get the time in microseconds and provides it in a few different formats.
+The same warning from that function applies:
+_The resolution of the system clock is hardware dependent, and the time may be updated continuously or in ``ticks.''_

 # Installation